libretro/docs/docs/development/retroarch/compilation/wii.md

 To update your local copy from the repository of the core (in this case FCEUmm), run git pull

-For compile the core for Wii (in this case, FCEUmm) run:
+To compile the core for Wii (in this case, FCEUmm) run:

     make platform=wii

-Rename the compiled core as 'libretro_wii.a', then put it in the RetroArch directory and follow the instructions on the "Building RetroArch separately" section.
+Rename the compiled core as 'libretro_wii.a', then put it in the RetroArch directory and follow the instructions in the "Building RetroArch separately" section.